 The Data Protection Act 1998 gives you the right to access information held about you.
 Your right of access can be exercised in accordance with the Act.
 Any access request may be subject to a fee of up to £10 to meet our costs in providing you with details of the information we hold about you.
 For the purpose of the Data Protection Act 1998, FFTL is the data controller in respect of the collection of data relating to the purchase of goods from the Website, and EFFS is the data controller in respect of all other data collected.
 Both can be contacted at the address above.

 What are cookies?

-A cookie is a small amount of data sent to your computer or mobile phone from a website.
-This means the website can recognise your device (your computer or mobile phone) if you return to the same site.
+A cookie is a small amount of data sent to your computer, mobile phone or handheld device from a website.
+This means the website can recognise your device (your computer, mobile phone or handheld device) if you return to the same site.